Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - Trim the AA battery holder ON/OFF switch and place it in ON position, solder the battery terminals.
 - Glue the Battery holder behing the pushbuttons (it will act as a grip) and the camera shell behind the display.
 Use double sided tape or dots of hotglue in order to allow reversing the mod and get back your camera shell if necessary.
 - Connect the sensor to the extension cable or adapter board (beware of the polarity), place fresh AA batteries and enjoy your Dashboy Camera !

+## Building the mini 240x240 surface mount version (requires some skill in soldering)

+## Required parts
+To do

+## Building instructions
+To do

 # Some usefull informations for Game Boy Camera nerds